sanger-tol/tolqc/tolqc-api/README.md

 - They dump and load data using schemas
 - They interact with the database using models

-## Additional Model Mixins

-### Extra fields

-Models may support extra fields, that are not defined in the schema, by inheriting additionally from the **ExtFieldMixin**.

-These can be added to, in POST/PATCH requests, by specifying key:value pairs that should be added in the resource-level meta (see JSON:API spec), in a field named "ext".

-### Log

-Models can log changes to their data by additionally inheriting from the **LogMixin**.

 ## Limitations

 - Compound/composite keys are not supported